For all incoming first-year students

 Dr. Hugh Turner is the faculty champion for this program, and Kristin LaRiviere is the staff assistant director.

 Completion: Students who complete BMGT 110F and 367F, together with the co-curricular activities offered each semester will receive recognition at graduation.

 REQUIRED Summer Assignment: Summer 2015 TBD (information will be sent later this summer)

 Semester 1: Who Am I as a Business Professional?

 By the end of the semester, you will be able to articulate your 'value proposition' and express clarity in the knowledge of the different sectors of business.

 Required course: BMGT110*, Introduction to the Business Value Chain

-*Most students will take BMGT110 in the (F) section; credit will also be received if student is enrolled in Business, Society and Economy (S) section.
+*Most students will take BMGT110 in the (F) section; Students in the Business, Society, and Economy Program as part of College Park Scholars will only be required to participate in co-curricular events.
 Students with BMGT110 transfer credit will coordinate program participation with Kristin LaRiviere, Smith Start Assistant Director.